duckdb/duckdb-web/docs/sql/statements/call.md

 -- Invoke the 'pragma_table_info' table function.
 CALL pragma_table_info('pg_am');

--- Select only the functions where the name starts with 'ST_' SELECT function_name, parameters, parameter_types, return_type from duckdb_functions() WHERE function_name like 'ST_%';
+-- Select only the functions where the name starts with 'ST_'.
+SELECT function_name, parameters, parameter_types, return_type
+FROM duckdb_functions()
+WHERE function_name LIKE 'ST_%';
 ```

 ## Syntax